Preparing a Phalcon execution environment on CentOS

 Installing php

-Add any missing components.
+Add any missing packages as needed.

 sudo yum --enablerepo=remi-php70 install php